pelgraine/Meck-P4/README.md

 |**T-Display P4** (TFT)|4.05” punch-hole TFT LCD (1232×568)|GT911 capacitive touch + virtual keyboard|SX1262|BQ27220 fuel gauge, 1000 mAh|L76K (UART1)|PCF8563 (initialised but not yet used)|

 The T-Display P4 uses the ESP32-P4 (RISC-V dual-core) with 16 MB flash and 32 MB PSRAM.
-The onboard ESP32-C6 (WiFi 6 / BLE 5.3 coprocessor) is present but not yet used by Meck.
+The onboard ESP32-C6 (WiFi 6 / BLE 5.3 coprocessor) provides
+WiFi companion connectivity to the MeshCore app as of v0.4; BLE is not yet enabled.

 -----